Convection Patterns in Nonequilibrium Kawasaki Dynamics at Low Temperature: Numerical Results

 \subsection{Convection Patterns}

 Consider the temperature profile of Eq.~\eqref{eq: x temperature profile}, with system sizes up to $L_x = 200$ and $L_y = 2L_x$.
-In the subcritical region, the dynamics generates regularly arranged stripes of alternating high and low particle density.
-This occurs for all three initial conditions tested at filling $\bar\rho = 1/2$: (i) an infinite-temperature configuration, (ii) a phase-separated state with a single vertical interface at $x = L_x/2$, and (iii) a phase-separated state with a single horizontal interface at $y = L_y/2$.
-All lead to multi-stripe patterns; see the left panel in Fig.~\ref{fig: densities and currents}.
-Representative snapshots of the stripes formation are shown on the upper panels of Fig.~\ref{fig: snapshots evolution}.
+In the subcritical region, the dynamics generates regularly arranged convection cells manifesting as stripes of alternating high and low particle density.
+This occurs for all tested initial conditions: an infinite-temperature configuration, a phase-separated state with a single vertical interface at $x = L_x/2$, and a phase-separated state with one or several horizontal interfaces.
+See the left panel in Fig.~\ref{fig: densities and currents} and the upper panels of Fig.~\ref{fig: snapshots evolution}.

-The stripe patterns are remarkably robust.
+The convection cells are robust.
 Once formed, we never observe changes in the number of stripes for large systems.
 Such events arise only for very small lattices and become highly unlikely as the system size grows.
-Stripe positions do fluctuate on somewhat shorter time scales, though.
+The position of the cells do fluctuate on somewhat shorter time scales, though.
 Indeed, performing a time-average over longer times than in Fig.~\ref{fig: densities and currents} did reveal some more blurring for some realizations.
 This is consistent with the existence of a unique steady state that is invariant under translations along the $y$ direction.